-"What!" exclaims the Antoine-Henri Jomini, "A sailor to discuss military strategy?
+'What!" exclaimed the Frenchman Jomini, "a sailor to discuss military strategy?
 I believe we may be wasting our time."

-Julian Corbett, English writer of maritime strategy, starts to respond to this challenge but defers when he hears the ancient Chinese warrior-philosopher Sun-Tzu reply, "The source of knowledge is unimportant if it is a relevant truth.
+John Corbett, English writer of maritime strategy, started to respond to this challenge but deferred when he saw the ancient Chinese warrior-philosopher Sun-Tzu begin to reply, "The source of knowledge is unimportant if it is a relevant truth.
 We are here to inspire thought, not to judge the meal before eating it.
 Now silence, the young man begins to speak!"

-As the naval officer walks to the stage and the noise dies about the lecture hall, Jomini whispers to the Prussian spirit seated next to him, "Carl, I have real problems understanding that old guy.
+As the naval officer walked to the stage and the noise died about the lecture hall.
+Jomini whispered to the Prussian spirit seated next to him, "Carl, I have real problems understanding that old guy.
 He always takes such an indirect approach when making a point."

-The first slide appears on a wide screen at the center of the stage:
+The first slide illuminated a wide screen at the center of the stage: